Kazakhstan–Spain relations

 Kazakhstan–Spain relations are the bilateral relations between Kazakhstan and Spain.
 Both nations are members of the Organization for Security and Co-operation in Europe.

 History

 After the dissolution of the Soviet Union, Kazakhstan became an independent nation in December 1991.
 On 11 February 1992, Kazakhstan and Spain established diplomatic relations.
 In 1999, Spain opened a resident embassy in the former capital of Almaty before moving the embassy to Astana in 2006.
 That same year, Kazakhstan opened a resident embassy in Madrid.

 Since the initial establishment of diplomatic relations, both nations have worked closely within multinational forums such as the Organization for Security and Co-operation in Europe.
 In 2017, Spain participated in the Expo 2017 being held in Astana.

+Since independence, many Kazakhs, notably including students seeking a European higher education, have moved to Spain, thus enlarging the local Kazakh diaspora in cities like Madrid, Torrevieja, Barcelona, San Sebastián, and Valencia.
+The diaspora includes painter Tolqyn Saqbaeva, among others.